Cancer Research UK logo.

 A photo of Lamise, a Cancer Research UK employee.

-Develop a more inclusive and diverse research community through the research we fund
+Develop a more inclusive, diverse research community

 A photo of Leila, a Cancer Research UK employee.